gabriel-briffe/MountainCircles/README.md

 # to do next

-- add airfields, peaks, and passes, to the geojson
+- add peaks, and passes, to the geojson
 - add mapcss styles for that
 - see if polygon export is viable in the geojson to color the map for each airfield
 - add the ability to choose different glide/ground clearance/circuit height for each airfield